ccpaging/nxlog4go/README.md

 In any event, I encourage you to send me feedback.

-But I really wouldn't recommend using nxlog4go just yet.
+But I really wouldn't recommend using nxlog4go in factory environment just yet.